top of page

 The document that the press termed a “diary” would be more accurately described as notes and memoirs, since they were written after the author arrived in America.
 The entries cover several years of de Raylan's life, from his high school studies in Russia (1888) to his first steps on American soil (1892).
 They tell the story, worthy of a best-selling detective novel, of his transition into life as a man and the circumstances of his flight from Russia.
 Unfortunately, the brevity of the newspaper article and the probable inaccuracies of the translation from Russian do not give a clear picture of the events and experiences de Raylan describes.

-It is clear that what was published in the newspaper is not the original text written by Feinberg, but rather an interpretation based on an extensive interview that Feinberg apparently gave a Chicago journalist.
+What was published in the newspaper is not the original text written by Feinberg, but rather an interpretation based on an extensive interview that Feinberg gave a Chicago journalist.
 In addition, any reader with even a little bit of knowledge of the realities of life in Russia at the end of the 19th century will realize from the first pages that the “diary entries” are a bizarre mixture of fiction and reality.
-Despite these shortcomings, for a long time de Raylan's diary entries remained the only document through which it was possible to imagine Anna-Nicolai in his/her homeland.
+Despite these shortcomings, for a long time, de Raylan's diary entries remained the only document through which it was possible to imagine Anna-Nicolai in his/her homeland.

 Anna’s mother, Serafima Petrovna, had personally appealed to Professor Obraztsov to publish the story of her daughter, sharing memories and documents such as her correspondences with the investigating judge in Russia and the Chicago consul Schlippenbach.
 One reason motivating Serafima Terletzki to make her family’s story public was the article “A Little Historical Secret” by her distant relative N. Vitashevski[10], which was published in 1915, also in Historical Bulletin[11].
 In it, the author, based on rumors and gossip he’d heard from his sister and aunt, writes about a mysterious child: a boy of unknown origin, raised in the Terletzki family under the guise of a girl.